 I love Inspirations – and I wanted you to have an opportunity to love it, too.
-So I approached the folks at Country Bumpkin, and I asked them if they wished to contribute to the 12 Days of Christmas series here, by contributing a year’s subscription to Inspirations to the series.
+So I asked them if they wished to contribute to the 12 Days of Christmas series here, by contributing a year’s subscription to Inspirations to the series.

 They said Yes!
 But instead of one yearly subscription, they’d contribute two one-year subscriptions.